hydrosoc/rhydro_vEGU21/README.md

 There are a number of other short courses using R that may be of interest to you:

--
--
+- <a href="https://meetingorganizer.copernicus.org/EGU21/session/38943 " rel="nofollow"> CoSMoS R-package: Simulating random fields and univariate or multivariate timeseries in hydroclimatology and beyond</a>

 ## Citation

 Please refer to this course as:

-- Katie Smith, Louise Slater, Guillaume Thirel, Ilaria Prosdocimi, Abdou Khouakhi, Lucy Barker,Alexander Hurley, Claudia Vitolo, & Shaun Harrigan.
+- Katie Smith, Louise Slater, Guillaume Thirel, Ilaria Prosdocimi, Abdou Khouakhi.
 (2021, April).
 Using R in Hydrology at vEGU2021